-confirmed via sound evidence.
-Al-Dubyaan states, "We have seen in our analysis of the proofs for those who say that it is obligatory that their evidence is weak."(1) It must be noted, though, that when al-Dubyaan discussed the hadith of Oais ibn Aasim he concluded that the chain is broken(2) and did not conclude, as this author did, that the correct narration is that of a complete chain.
+In addition to that, one can argue, as al-Dubyaan does, that there is no explicit, authentic hadith obliging qhusl upon a new Muslim.
+Shareeah rulings can only be confirmed via sound evidence.
+Al-Dubyaan states, "We have seen in our analysis of the proofs for those who say that it is obligatory that their evidence is weak."(2) It must be noted, though, that when al-Dubyaan discussed the hadith of Qais ibn Aasim he concluded that the chain is broken(3) and did not conclude, as this author did, that the correct narration is that of a complete chain.

 One also needs to refer to the debated question of whether disbelievers are addressed by the details of the Shareeah.
-(3) Those who argue that disbelievers are under no legal obligation with respect to the details of the Shareeah would say that the command of ghusl due to sexual defilement or female bleeding prior to their Islam has no significance whatsoever.
+(4) Those who argue that disbelievers are under no legal obligation with respect to the details of the Shareeah would say that the command of ghusl due to sexual defilement or female bleeding prior to their Islam has no significance whatsoever.
 (Those who argue that they are obligated by the commands of the Shareeah would say that they are in a state of defilement and ghusl was and is obligated upon them.
 This point shall be discussed again later.)

-If one concludes that there is no evidence for the performing of qhusl, how can one then make the argument that it is mustahabb ("recommended"), which is a Shareeah ruling requiring proof?
+If one concludes that there is no evidence for the performing of ghusl, how can one then make the argument that it is mustahabb ("recommended"), which is a Shareeah ruling requiring proof?
 This could be by referring to the hadith of Qais ibn Aasim, which earlier was concluded to be sahih.
 The order in that hadith is understood to be for recommendation and not obligation, as it is not affirmed in any other reports that the Prophet "peace and blessings of Allah be upon him" ordered ghusl for converts, which should have been the case had the act been obligatory.
-(4)
+(5)